CtrlK

 Completeness

-Clearly answers both what ('Remove AI-generated code slop, unnecessary comments, and over-engineering from the current branch diff') and when ('Use after completing changes and before committing') with explicit timing guidance.
+Clearly answers both what ('Remove AI-generated code slop, unnecessary comments, and over-engineering from the current branch diff.
+Cleans up boilerplate, simplifies abstractions, and strips defensive code') and when ('Use when cleaning up code, simplifying, removing boilerplate, or before committing') with an explicit 'Use when' clause.

 3 / 3